 NOTE 1: the AMF will also notify any NF(s) that subscribed to UE reachability of the change of UE reachability.

 - If an SMF has subscribed to UE location change notification via Namf_EventExposure_Subscribe service operation and if the AMF detects that the UE has moved out the area of interest subscribed by an SMF serving the UE, the AMF invokes Namf_EventExposure_Notify service operation to inform the SMF of the new location information of the UE.
+In case of LADN location change notification, the AMF invokes Namf_EventExposure_Notify service operation only when the detected LADN status (e.g. "Inside LADN area" or "Outside LADN area") is different from the last notified LADN status.
+The last notified LADN status is updated to the detected LADN status only when the event is notified to the SMF.